krikorkhachigian16/cinnamon-spices-themes/Aura-Glass-Dark/README.md

-Flat theme with rounded corners and transparency that resembles modern user interface (UI).
+Flat theme with rounded corners and transparency that resembles a modern user interface (UI).
 Best paired with a light background for transparency effects.

+**License:** GNU General Public License, version 3 (GPL-3.0).

 This theme contains assets and code derived from the core Cinnamon theme, which are licensed under the GNU General Public License, version 2 or later (GPL-2.0-or-later).